 The Second Amendment

 The Constitutional Gun Rights of American citizens, enshrined in the 2nd Amendment, have been losing ground since the Revenue Act of 1918 imposed a 10 percent tax on the sale of firearms.
-In 1934, the National Firearms Act imposed a flat $200 tax on the transfer of new categories of firearms like short barreled rifles, short barreled shotguns, machine guns, and silencers/sound suppressors.
+In 1934, the National Firearms Act imposed a flat $200 tax on the transfer of new categories of firearms like short-barreled rifles, short-barreled shotguns, machine guns, and silencers/sound suppressors.
 In 1937, the Federal Aid in Wildlife Restoration Act (often called the Pittman-Robertson Act) increased the tax on ammunition and rifles to 11%.
-Now, some cities like Seattle, WA have implemented a $25 tax on every firearm sold and up to a 5 cent tax on every round of ammunition sold.
-Territories like the Mariana Islands implemented a $1,000 tax on the sale of every handgun in 2016 when their outright ban was struck down by the courts.
+Now, some cities like Seattle, WA have implemented a $25 tax on every firearm sold and up to a 5-cent tax on every round of ammunition sold.
+Territories like the Northern Mariana Islands implemented a $1,000 tax on the sale of every handgun in 2016 when their outright ban was struck down by the courts.

 So the question needs to be asked, “How can a Constitutional right be taxed?”
-If it can be taxed then it is no longer an inalienable right but only a privilege to be accessed only by those who can afford to pay the tax.
-And if it can legally be taxed, then it can be taxed out of existence by raising the tax so high that no average citizen can afford it.
+If it can be taxed then it is no longer an inalienable right but only a privilege to be enjoyed only by those who can afford to pay the tax.
+In 1819, the Chief Justice of the Supreme Court stated that the "power to tax includes the power to destroy."
+So, If the Second Amendment can be legally taxed, then it can be taxed out of existence by raising the tax so high that no average citizen can afford it.
 This would effectively eliminate the right to keep and bear arms.

 The Foundation for Victory: